-Or upon request by emailing enquiries@kmc.ac.uk or Weymouth Campus - Get in Touch
+Or upon request by emailing enquiries@kmc.ac.uk or enquiries@weymouth.ac.uk

 SECTION B

 1. Procedures for Child Protection and the Protection of Adults at Risk

 1.1 These procedures should be read in conjunction with 'Keeping Children Safe in Education: Statutory guidance for schools and colleges' and the Multi Agency Procedures for the Protection of Adults with Care and Support Needs in Bournemouth, Dorset and Poole (BPCSAB) / Dorset Council Safeguarding Adults from harm or abuse.